All Episodes

 Could happen to anybody.

-It's six months ago today, six months ago today.
+It's six months ago today.

 Nobody cares.

-First Fast and Furious.
+Fast and Furious.

-That's that's there's there's a big pile.
+There's a big pile.

-There's a huge big pile of dead Mexicans killed by these guns.
+There's a huge, big pile of dead Mexicans killed by these guns.

 This is actually a mountain of dead Mexican corpses.

-And that's exactly the sort of thing the so-called American liberal media, uh liberal progressive media are supposed to care about.
+And that's exactly the sort of thing the so-called American liberal media, liberal progressive media are supposed to care about.

-You look at these drone attacks, by the way, uh just uh just to bring up one final thing.
+You look at these drone attacks, by the way.

 Where are the principled left on this?